nopcorn/DuckDuckC2/README.md

 # DuckDuckC2
 A proof-of-concept C2 channel through DuckDuckGo's image proxy service.
 The provided example can be extended multiple ways to achieve different deployments.

-For more information see the post on [nopcorn's blog](https://nopcorn.github.io).
+For more information see my accompanying article: [Using DuckDuckGo's Image Proxy as a C2 Channel](https://nopcorn.github.io/2023/09/25/duckduckgo-as-c2).

 *Disclaimer: This is a tool meant for red teaming and penetration testing and the author does not condone it being used in other ways*